Krytic/Takahe/README.md

 ### The name "Takahe"

-The name Takahe conforms to the naming convention employed by Eldridge, Stanaway, Stevance, et al. BPASS releases are named after native creatures from New Zealand (e.g. Tuatara, the current version, is named for the native reptile known as the "living fossil"), as is hoki (being named for a fish).
+The name Takahe conforms to the naming convention employed by Eldridge, Stanway, Stevance, et al. BPASS releases are named after native creatures from New Zealand (e.g. Tuatara, the current version, is named for the native reptile known as the "living fossil"), as is hoki (being named for a fish).
 The Takahe is a native endangered flightless bird to New Zealand.